awsdocs/aws-go-developer-guide/doc_source/sessions.rst

 When a session is created, you can set several environment variables to adjust how the SDK functions, and what configuration data it loads when creating sessions.
-All environment values are optional.
-However, some values such as credentials require multiple of the values to set or the partial values will be ignored.
+Environment values are optional.
+For credentials, you must set both an access key and a secret access key.
+Otherwise, Go ignores the one you've set.
 All environment variable values are strings unless otherwise noted.

 See the :sdk-go-api-deep:`session package's documentation <aws/session/>`
 for more information on environment variable setup.